Women Around the World Who ROCK

 Maria Sibylla Merian

 And guess who taught Rachel Ruysch?
-This amazing woman, Maria Sibylla Merian, who painting hundreds of beautiful scientific illustrations and traveled far afield to learn and collect plant and insect specimens.
+This amazing woman, Maria Sibylla Merian, who painted hundreds of beautiful scientific illustrations and traveled far afield to learn and collect plant and insect specimens.
 Plus she made groundbreaking scientific discoveries.
-I wanted to imagine her doing her work, so I went to the street where she had lived (couldn’t find a house number in my research) close by the Rijksmuseum and conjured her.
+I wanted to imagine her doing her work, so I conjured her at the block of cool Kerkstraat where she had lived (couldn’t find a house number in my research) close by the Rijksmuseum.

 This was a woman fascinated by insects, raising silkworms and caterpillars as a girl in Frankfurt, carefully observing and drawing their life cycles.
 She later published illustrated books about insect life cycles, disproving the widespread belief of the time that insect eggs were generated spontaneously in mud or water.
 A pioneer ecologist, she proved and illustrated the symbiotic relationship of insects to plant and flower species.